Super LiDAR Intensity for Robotic Perception: Introduction

 \section{Introduction}

 Recent advancements in LiDAR technology have greatly enhanced its accessibility, driven by reductions in sensor size and cost, thereby expanding its applicability across a wide range of robotic applications.
-In addition to delivering precise 3D spatial data, LiDAR systems are capable of capturing reflectance intensity from objects' surfaces, acquiring illumination-invariant environmental information, and rich texture to complement the limitations of pure geometric-based LiDAR sensing.
+Beyond delivering precise 3D spatial data, LiDAR systems are capable of capturing intensity from objects, acquiring illumination-invariant environmental information, and rich texture to complement the limitations of pure geometric-based LiDAR sensing.

-To date, numerous studies have used LiDAR reflectance intensity for a variety of applications, including loop closure detection \cite{shan2021robust,wietrzykowski2021descriptive,di2021visual}, intensity-enhanced LiDAR odometry \cite{pfreundschuh2024coin, zhang2023ri, du2023real,aldibaja2017robust}, segmentation \cite{reymann2015improving, viswanath2024reflectivity}, and object detection \cite{hata2014road,li2023LiDAR}.
-These applications typically depend on dense reflectance images, which are often generated by high-resolution, costly LiDAR sensors such as the Ouster OS1-128 and Velodyne VLS-128.
-In contrast, low-cost LiDAR sensors, such as the Velodyne-16, Velodyne-32, or Livox MID-360, generally produce sparse data, posing significant challenges for directly applying methods designed for dense reflectance images.
+To date, numerous studies have used LiDAR intensity in various applications, e.g., loop closure detection \cite{shan2021robust,di2021visual}, intensity-enhanced LiDAR odometry \cite{pfreundschuh2024coin, zhang2023ri, du2023real}, segmentation \cite{reymann2015improving, viswanath2024reflectivity}, and detection \cite{hata2014road,li2023LiDAR}.
+These applications typically depend on dense LiDAR intensity images, which are often generated by high-resolution, costly LiDAR sensors such as Ouster OS1-128 and Velodyne VLS-128.
+In contrast, low-cost LiDAR sensors, such as Velodyne-16 or Livox MID-360, generally produce sparse data, posing significant challenges for directly applying methods designed for dense intensity images.

-Intuitively, generating dense and accurate reflectance images from sparse LiDAR data holds significant potential to advance robotic perception tasks, yet this area remains underexplored in existing research \cite{dai2022lidar}.
-Successfully tackling this challenge would effectively bridge the gap between computer vision techniques and LiDAR data, facilitating the adaptation of camera-based methodologies to LiDAR systems.
-Moreover, it would address the inherent limitations of traditional cameras, such as their sensitivity to lighting conditions, while simultaneously enhancing the texture representation capabilities of LiDAR technology.
+Intuitively, generating dense intensity images from sparse LiDAR data holds significant potential for robotic perception, yet this area remains underexplored in existing research \cite{dai2022lidar}.
+Successfully tackling this challenge would effectively bridge the gap between computer vision and LiDAR sensing techniques, facilitating the adaptation of camera-based methodologies to LiDAR systems.
+Moreover, it would address the limitations inherent in traditional cameras, such as sensitivity to lighting conditions \cite{gao2024rider,gao2025voyager}, while simultaneously enhancing the texture representation capabilities of LiDAR technology.